geeked-anshuk666/product-importer/README.md

 4. **Set up the database**

-   For development (SQLite):
+   For development with SQLite (default):
    ```bash
    python manage.py migrate
    ```

-   For production (PostgreSQL):
+   For development with PostgreSQL:
-   - Create a PostgreSQL database
+   - Install PostgreSQL and create a database named `product_importer_db`
    - Set the DATABASE_URL environment variable
    - Run migrations